+The deliveries of the third Economic Impact Payments (EIP) are underway by the IRS.
+No action is needed to receive your payment.
 The IRS launched an online tool called Get My Payment in April of 2020 to make it easy for you to check the status of your check.

-Q: “Who is eligible to receive EIP?”
+Q: “Who is eligible to receive the third EIP?”

-A: Any person that has a valid Social Security number (SSN), is not considered as a dependent of someone else, and whose income qualifies, including:
+A: Any person that has a valid Social Security Number (SSN), is not considered as a dependent of someone else and whose income qualifies, including:

 - Welfare beneficiaries.

 - Social Security recipients.